teds31/healthy-you-onepage/README.md

 #Healthy You One Page

+One Page website design for a healthy eating company

 Bootstrap based one page website with browser sync Sticky navbar with active links (pushed by the server vs static) Gradient background, images compressed for faster reload